xXleowXx/gitlab-charts/doc/charts/globals.md

 GitLab Helm chart uses a common GitLab base image for various initialization tasks.
 This image support UBI builds and shares layers with other images.
-It replaces the now deprecated busybox image.

-NOTE:
-If custom busybox settings are defined, the chart falls back to the legacy busybox.
-This `busybox` configuration fallback will eventually be removed.
-Please migrate your settings to `global.gitlabBase`.

 ## Service Accounts